-The entity's manager ensures the preparation of the financial statements within three months from the date of the balance sheet, as well as its presentation to the relevant authorities.
+The entity's manager and the members of the supervisory board or other body supervising the entity have to ensure that the financial statements, the consolidated financial statements, report on the activities of entity and report on the activities of the group meet the requirements of the Accounting Act.
+The entity's manager then ensures the preparation of the financial statements within 3-months from the date of the balance sheet as well as its presentation to the relevant authorities.